Robitx/gp.nvim/README.md

 - `target` specifying where to direct GPT response

-  - enew can be used as a function so you can pass in a filetype for the new buffer (`enew/enew()/enew("markdown")/..`)
+  - enew/new/vnew/tabnew can be used as a function so you can pass in a filetype for the new buffer (`enew/enew()/enew("markdown")/..`)

   ```lua